Cracks showing in Germany's fragile truce with the ECB

 TOXIC POLITICS

-Instead of changing course, as Stuebgen and his colleagues want, the ECB is widely expected to announce an extension of its QE programme by the end of the year.
-The programme is due to expire in March.
+Instead of changing course, as Stuebgen and his colleagues want, the ECB is widely expected to announce an extension of its QE program by the end of the year.
+The program is due to expire in March.

 As early as next month, it could also announce steps to broaden the scope of what it can buy in response to a dwindling pool of available assets.
 The most controversial change would be abandoning the so-called "capital key", which limits the proportion of government bonds the ECB can buy from any given member state, based on its size and economic weight.